JuliaTeachingCTU/Julia-for-Optimization-and-Learning/docs/src/lecture_06/modules.md

 distance(p, q)
 ```

 Note that we use a dot before the name of the module after the `using` keyword.
-The reason for that is described later.
-Also, note that the print style changed after the redefinition of the `coordinates` function, since the `show` function for the `Point` type uses the `coordinates` function.
+The reason for that is described [later](@ref Relative-and-absolute-module-paths).
+Also, note that the print style changed after the redefinition of the `coordinates` function since the `show` function for the `Point` type uses the `coordinates` function.

 If we use `import .Points`, no names from the `Points` module are brought into the global scope.
 However, all names are available for usage and extension via `Points.<name>` syntax.
 The previous example can be rewritten as follows.